|Elliott Sound Products||Inverter AC Power Supplies|

 It is quite obvious that if 12V is reduced to 10V at the peak current, then the output voltage must fall at least in proportion, and there may be a bit more loss due to internal resistances.
 The required peak of 325V will fall to only 270V and the RMS value will be down to about 190V.
 The only way that proper output regulation can be achieved is with feedback.
 A high voltage PWM inverter is likely to be the only one that can offer both acceptable regulation (better than 5% from no load to full load) while maintaining the correct peak to RMS ratio - see below.

-The transformer used for an inverter is invariably a step-up type.
+The transformer used for a low frequency inverter is invariably a step-up type.
 The primary must have very low resistance because of the high current involved, and in all cases the transformer has to be designed for the mains frequency in use.
 This means that it will be comparatively large - at least the same size as a normal step-down transformer intended for the same VA rating.

 Depending on the intended usage (intermittent or permanently connected for example) the allowable losses will be different.
 A transformer that will only be used for occasional UPS duties may be smaller than the ideal case, and it will therefore be cheaper, smaller and lighter.
 Of course, it will also have higher losses.
 The primary inductance is of little real consequence, but it must be high enough to ensure that magnetising current at 50 or 60Hz is low enough to ensure losses are within sensible limits.
 Inductance calculations of mains transformers is not an exact science.
 Much of the magnetising current will be due to partial saturation, so the calculated value will be lower than expected.